profLewis/getModisEE/README.md

 Note also that, at present, we do not store the coordinate information.
 This is however accessible from the tif files.

+You will find a temporary dump file in the running directory called e.g. `download.3l3c3f.tmp`.
+This contains a data dump every e.g. 50 samples.
+The frequency of dump is controlled by `dumpFreq=50` in `options` or `loadOptions`.

 # Example use #2

            options = {'verbose':True,'centre':centre,'extent':extent,\